-MLB Network is a cable TV network that is available on four live TV streaming services.
+MLB Network is a cable TV network that is available on three live TV streaming services.

 During the regular season, MLB Network airs a number of out-of-market games during the week.
 But if your local team is playing on MLB Network, you will be subject to blackout restrictions.